projectcalico/calico/security/auto-host-endpoints.md

 {{site.prodname}} creates a wildcard host endpoint for each node, with the host endpoint containing the same labels and IP addresses as its corresponding node.
 {{site.prodname}} will ensure these managed host endpoints maintain the same labels and IP addresses as its node by periodic syncs.
-This means that policy targetting these automatic host endpoints will function correctly with the policy put in place to select those nodes, even if over time the node's IPs or labels change.
+This means that policy targeting these automatic host endpoints will function correctly with the policy put in place to select those nodes, even if over time the node's IPs or labels change.

 Automatic host endpoints are differentiated from other host endpoints by the label `projectcalico.org/created-by: calico-kube-controllers`.
 Enable or disable automatic host endpoints by configuring the default KubeControllersConfiguration resource.

 ### Before you begin...

-Have a running {{site.prodname}} cluster with calicoctl installed.
+Have a running {{site.prodname}} cluster with `calicoctl` installed.

 ### How to